MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

     ([AnyObject]?, NSError?) -> Void

 That's the default signature for the callback of most Parse queries.
-It returns an _optional_ result and and _optional_ error.
+It takes an _optional_ result and an _optional_ error.
-By taking this default block as argument, we can hand it directly to the `findObjectsInBackgroundWithBlock` method!
+By taking this type of block as an argument, we can hand it directly to the `findObjectsInBackgroundWithBlock` method!
 This way, whoever has called the `likesForPost` method will get the results in the callback block that they provide.

 2. We are using the `includeKey` method to tell Parse to fetch the `PFUser` object for each of the likes (we've discussed `includeKey` in detail when building the timeline request).
 We want to fetch the `PFUser` along with the likes, because we later on want to display the usernames of all users that have liked a post.
 Remember, without the `includeKey` line we would just have a reference to a `PFUser` and would have to start a separate request to fetch the information about the user.